 Build a Strong LinkedIn Network

 Networking plays a key role in the Irish job market.
-A well-maintained LinkedIn profile can lead to job opportunities through referrals and direct messages from recruiters.
+A well-maintained LinkedIn profile can lead to jobs in Ireland for Indians through referrals and direct messages from recruiters.

 Connect with Irish professionals in your industry.